 "Lord Jesus Christ, I know that I am a sinner, and unless you save me, I am lost forever.
 I believe that you are the son of God, and you died on the cross for my sins and rose again from the dead to give me eternal life, according to the scriptures.
 I come to you the best way I know how.
 I'm sorry for my sins, and I ask you to forgive me, justify me and save me from Hell.
 I receive you now as my savior, and I thank you Jesus for coming into my heart and saving me from hell."

-Watch this short 3 minute video for a follow-along walk-through with exactly what to say when getting saved, and/or click on one of The Gospel Cartoon tracts:
+Watch this short 3 minute video for a follow-along walk-through with what to say when getting saved, and/or click on one of The Gospel Cartoon tracts:

 John 10:28 "And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand".